Doane-CCLA/docs/using-the-hpc/examples/makefile.md

 3. Paste the hello world Makefile code into Vi.
 4. Save your file and return to the Bash shell.

-_If you have been following along the CADES tutorials in order, you will already have compiled programs for C, C++, and Fortran.
+_If you have been following along the tutorials in order, you will already have compiled programs for C, C++, and Fortran.
 However, if you did not already have compiled codes, the Makefile we have created here would compile all of them when we run our PBS script.
 In the `hello_world_make.pbs` file, there is a line that says `make all`.
 This command will run the contents of our Makefile, which will compile the C, C++, and Fortran programs prior to running the job._

 ## Step 4: Run the Job